vladyslavmarkovaccenture/openbsw/doc/codingGuidelines/practices.rst

 reviewing code.
 Especially for the fields of *functional safety* and *security* it is really crucial to follow our secure coding practices.

-The following practices apply to all of our code except stated otherwise regardless of the programming language.
+The following practices apply to all of our code except when stated otherwise, regardless of the programming language.

 Validate Input
 --------------